carbon-language/carbon-lang/mlir/docs/Bufferization.md

 patterns would clean up unnecessarily dynamic layout maps.
 (Some of these canonicalization patterns may not be implemented yet.)

-Note that One-Shot Bufferize always generates the most specific memref type when the entire IR is bufferizable.
-In that case, we do not have to rely on canonicalization patterns to clean up the bufferized IR.
+One-Shot Bufferize tries to infer the most precise memref type when bufferizing an op.
+If the entire IR is bufferizable, we do not have to resort to conservatively use fully dynamic layout maps.
+In that case, we also do not have to rely on canonicalization patterns to clean up the bufferized IR.

+Note: There are some bufferizable ops for which a percise layout map cannot be inferred.
+E.g., a `tensor.cast` from a `tensor<*xf32>` to a `tensor<?x?xf32>` must be bufferized to a `memref.cast` with a memref type that has a fully dynamic layout map.

+One-Shot Bufferize has an option `unknown-type-conversion` to control the generation of layout maps when no precise layout can be inferred:

+*   `fully-dynamic-layout-map` uses fully dynamic layout maps and is the default behavior.
+This composes well when IR is partially bufferized.
-One-Shot Bufferize can be configured to always generate memref types with identity layout when the exact target memref type is not known via `fully-dynamic-layout-maps=0`.
-This can be useful for legacy code that cannot handle memref types with layout maps.
-Note that this leads to additional buffer copies when folding a `to_tensor`/`to_memref` pair with memref types that are not cast-compatible.
+*   `identity-layout-map` uses static identity layout maps.
+This option can be useful for legacy code that cannot handle memref types with layout maps.
+    Note that this setting can lead to additional buffer copies when folding a `to_tensor`/`to_memref` pair with memref types that are not cast-compatible.

+Note: The `unknown-type-conversion` option does not affect layout maps of function signatures.
+There is a separate `function-signature-type-conversion` option that controls layout maps of function parameters and function results.

 ## Extending One-Shot Bufferize